dcl-covid-19/Mega-Map-1/docs/readme.md

 ## Volunteers

-This project would not be possible without our amazing data entry, design and translator volunteers!
+This project would not be possible without our amazing data entry, design and translator volunteers and advisors!
 There are many more of you to thank, but here are only a few of your names.
 Thank you.

 - Michael Alisky